 Anselm Kiefer the new artist of the Pantheon

-To commemorate the memorial ceremony of the great writer Maurice Genevoix taking place at the Pantheon on 11th November 2020, French President Emmanuel Macron has commissioned a new installation of sculptures by Anselm Kiefer and a composition by composer Pascal Dusapin.
+To commemorate the memorial ceremony of the great writer Maurice Genevoix taking place at the Pantheon on November 11th 2020, French President Emmanuel Macron has commissioned new works by Anselm Kiefer and a composition by composer Pascal Dusapin.

-The 2020 commission includes a vocal composition by Pascal Dusapin entitled In Nomine Lucis [In the Name of Light] and six sculptures by Anselm Kiefer.
-The works will be inaugurated in the church on the 11th November.
+The 2020 commission includes a vocal composition by Pascal Dusapin entitled In Nomine Lucis [In the Name of Light] and six vitrines by Anselm Kiefer.
+The works will be inaugurated in the Panthéon on November 11th.

-Originally undertaken during the lockdown period earlier this year, Kiefer became so transfixed with the commission that he went far beyond the initial proposal, adding a further two large scale paintings in direct homage to Ceux de 14 [Those of 14], the major book by Genevoix.
-These two new paintings will be exhibited at the Pantheon for the first time alongside the sculptural installation on a temporary loan.
+Having undertaken the commission during the lockdown period earlier this year, Anselm Kiefer was very engaged with the project and created two large-scale paintings in direct homage to Ceux de 14 [Those of 14], the major book by Genevoix.
+These two new paintings will be exhibited at the Pantheon for the first time and are currently on loan.

-The artist has generously gifted the six sculptures Des coquelicots et une nuée de plomb [Poppies and a cloud of lead] to France – the country where he has lived for almost thirty years.
+The artist has gifted the six sculptures to the patrimony of France – the country where he has lived for almost thirty years.